houseamselem/ams-dos/README.md

 Please follow our guidelines for contributing, submit your pull requests, and become part of our community dedicated to pushing the boundaries of what Arduino can achieve.
 Together, let’s make AMS-DOS a powerful platform for all users and projects.

+### 6. About

+This repository is currently under construction, and we’re actively working to develop and refine its content.
+Modules will be added progressively as they become available, each designed to enhance functionality and performance.
+We appreciate your patience and interest as we continue to build out this project, and we look forward to sharing updates as new features and improvements are completed.
+Stay tuned for upcoming releases.

+### 7. Contact

+We’re here to help.
+For any questions, support, or to learn more about AMS, the best way to reach us is through our Instagram page.
+We’re available and ready to connect, whether it’s to answer inquiries or keep you updated on our latest developments.
+[Follow and message us on Instagram](https://www.instagram.com/ams) for the quickest response, and we’ll get back to you as soon as possible.